Commissioned post in collaboration with Inntravel (#CaribbeanTreasure).

 Inntravel, established in 1984, is based in North Yorkshire and are specialists in slow holidays.
 This style of holidaying allows you to take your time to discover the less well-trodden path and experience moments of discovery and experience the finest details of a place.
 To take the time to appreciate the tiniest of moments that can give you things to talk about for years to come.

 Inntravel has just launched a new holiday to Dominica in the Caribbean - Secret Treasure of the Caribbean.
-Dominica (pronounced Dom-in-eek-a) a roughly diamond-shaped island, around the same size as the Scottish Isle of Mull is certainly not to be confused with the Dominican Republic.
+Dominica (pronounced Dom-in-eek-a) a roughly diamond-shaped island.
+It's around the same size as the Scottish Isle of Mull but Mull is certainly not to be confused with the Dominican Republic!

 A verdant backdrop blankets much of volcanic (there are nine active volcanoes) Dominica.